cartz/various/README.md

 Where can I connect with you?
 ----

-* visit <http://www.typingmonkey.org> for further informations
+* Visit <http://www.typingmonkey.org> for further informations!